 Bruce Brammall, 15 May, 2019, Eureka Report

-SUMMARY: Double “Gotcha!” moment on the campaign trail!
-Sadly, proving neither leader understands their own superannuation policies.
+SUMMARY: Double “gotcha!” moment on the campaign trail!
+Sadly, proving neither leader understood their own superannuation policies.

 One of the great problems with superannuation’s complexity is that the chief idiots-in-charge don’t actually understand what it is they’re making rules about.